wu-lee/rushkoff-archive/docs/_articles/on-building-tech-that-better-serves-humanity-tiffany-shlain-talks-with-douglas-rushkoff.md

 If we started a model for technology that was a commons...
 God.
 If we put our medical data and our personal data into a big commons, it would disrupt the business model of all the corporations overnight.
 Their proprietary data would be worthless.

+From: Tiffany
+To: Douglas

 I feel like people don't have a handle on the consequences of "free."
-The free that's not really free.
+The free that's not _really_ free.
 Once people have a better handle on that, I hope and think it will inspire new models that give people more control over what they're giving away.
 And, alternative models for a healthier web that returns to the commons and decentralisation.

 From